mmnaseri/spring-data-mock/README.md

   2. We look at globally available implementations supplied through the configuration object
   3. We try to interpret the method name as a query.

+By default, the following type mappings are in place:

+  * All repositories can include any of the methods defined in `com.mmnaseri.utils.spring.data.commons.DefaultCrudRepository` which implements the methods introduced in `org.springframework.data.repository.CrudRepository`.
+  * All repositories can include any of the methods defined in `com.mmnaseri.utils.spring.data.commons.DefaultPagingAndSortingRepository` which adds paging and sorting capabilities to the repositories as per `org.springframework.data.repository.PagingAndSortingRepository`.
+  * If `org.springframework.data.jpa.repository.JpaRepository` is found in the classpath, all repositories will be able to have methods from `com.mmnaseri.utils.spring.data.commons.DefaultJpaRepository` that are not already present in one of the above in their repertoire.
+  * If `org.springframework.data.gemfire.repository.GemfireRepository` is present in the classpath, all repositories will be able to include methods from this interface that are not present in the above in their list of methods and rest assured that an implementation will be provided, courtesy of `com.mmnaseri.utils.spring.data.commons.DefaultGemfireRepository`.

 #### Event Listeners

 You can register event listeners for each of the following events: